Mccrza/maria-art/README.md

 Maria Grass is a multi-media artist out of Portland, ME.
 The purpose of this website is to provide a place for Maria to display and sell her artwork, and share it with the world.
 It is a chance for anyone who might be interested too to connect with Maria via social media.

 Photos are sourced from www.unsplash.com but are not copyrighted to any artist or organization.
+Original site inspiration from Design Mashup Template.